Updated Japan tree suggestions topic

 Type 97 without the scope for the machinegunner class ingame

-Type 92 : japanese copy of the Lewis, used by infantry (47 rounds only, 97 rounds being only for aviation, a normal buttstock could be adapted to replace the rear handle/stock, there are some without barrel shroud too, so probably converted MGs from aircraft)
+Type 92 : japanese copy of the Lewis, used by infantry (47 rounds only, 97 rounds being only for aviation, a normal buttstock could be adapted to replace the rear handle/stock, there are some without barrel shroud too, so very likely converted MGs from aircraft)

 image